COVID-19 Proof of Vaccination and Booster Process

 What information will the university collect?

-The system will allow community members to provide proof of vaccination, including: the manufacturer of the vaccine (e.g., Moderna, Pfizer, Johnson & Johnson/Janssen), the number of doses received, the dates and the location of each vaccination, and an image of your vaccination card.
+The system will allow community members to provide proof of vaccination and boosters, including: the manufacturer of the vaccine (e.g., Moderna, Pfizer, Johnson & Johnson/Janssen), the number of doses received, including boosters, the dates and the location of each vaccination, and an image of your vaccination card.

-How is vaccination information captured via the Daily Check stored and protected?
+How is vaccination and booster information captured via the Daily Check stored and protected?

 The Daily Check is a custom application that was developed in-house by Cornell Information Technologies.
 The server and database access are located behind Cornell NetID authentication and hosted within a Cornell-contracted cloud hosting provider with firewall protection.
 Data used for other student services purposes as pandemic conditions evolve will be stored on university systems that are similarly protected and that are used on a daily basis for all other student data.